Swinburne University of Technology

 Applicants for the Master of Psychology (Clinical Psychology) program should have:

-- A Bachelor's degree from an Australian university and have completed a four-year sequence of studies in psychology at second class level or above in a course, or courses, accredited by the Australian Psychology Accreditation Council: Or
+- A bachelor's degree from an Australian university and have completed a four-year sequence of studies in psychology at second class level or above in a course, or courses, accredited by the Australian Psychology Accreditation Council: OR

-- Overseas qualifications recognised as equivalent for the purpose of Associate Membership by the Australian Psychological Society and have relevant human services work experience and experience in face-to-face counselling or have completed significant training in counselling skills, e.g., Lifeline, counselling skills in tertiary programs or other appropriate work experience.
+- Overseas qualifications recognised as equivalent for the purpose of Associate Membership by the Australian Psychological Society and have relevant human services work experience and experience in face-to-face counselling; OR

-Recognition of prior learning
+Recognition of Prior Learning

 Outcomes